 1. Get Clear on Who You Are as a Company

 Two ingredients are essential in making this work: your vision statement and mission statement.
 These two statements help map out the change you want to make in the world.
-With these two pieces in mind, brainstorming ideas for a brand name becomes easier.
+With these two pieces in mind, brainstorming ideas for a good brand name becomes easier.

 If you’re having difficulty creating a vision or mission statement, identify your core values and build from there.
 Also, be clear about who you’re marketing to.
 Who is your core audience?
 How does your business stand apart from your competitors?
 Once you know your customers, you can select a name that resonates with them.
 Think of a brand like CoverGirl, and you’ll get an idea of how to come up with a business name connected to the audience.